 Salaries Fixed by Board

 The salaries of Officers paid by the Corporation, if any, shall be fixed from time to time by resolution of the Board or by the person or Committee to whom the Board has delegated this function.
-No Officer shall be prevented from receiving such salary by reason of the fact that he or she is also a Director, provided, however, that such compensation paid to a Director for serving as an Officer shall only be allowed if permitted under the provisions of Section 5.2.2.
-No Officer shall be prohibited from receiving a determined and payable by the Member.
+Directors shall not receive compensation for service as Directors but may receive compensation for service as an Officer..
 In all cases, any salaries received by Officers and paid by the Corporation shall be reasonable and given in return for services actually rendered for the Corporation which relate to the performance of the public benefit purposes of the Corporation.
 No salaried Officer serving as a Director shall be permitted to vote on his or her own compensation as an Officer.

 Fairness of Compensation

-The Board shall periodically review the fairness of compensation, in accordance with the requirements of California’s Nonprofit Integrity Act of 2004, including benefits, paid to every person, regardless of title, with powers, duties, or responsibilities comparable to the president, chief executive officer, treasurer, or chief financial officer (a) once such person is hired, (b) upon any extension or renewal of such person’s term of employment, and (c) when such person’s compensation is modified (unless all employees are subject to the same general modification of compensation).
+The Board shall periodically review the fairness of compensation, in accordance with the requirements of California’s Nonprofit Integrity Act of 2004, including benefits, paid to every person, regardless of title, with powers, duties, or responsibilities comparable to the President or Treasurer (a) once such person is hired, (b) upon any extension or renewal of such person’s term of employment, and (c) when such person’s compensation is modified (unless all employees are subject to the same general modification of compensation).

 INDEMNIFICATION OF DIRECTORS, OFFICERS, EMPLOYEES AND AGENTS